Proof of the $C^2$-stability conjecture for geodesic flows of closed surfaces: Surfaces of section in contact 3-manifolds

+Let $(N,\lambda)$ be a closed connected contact 3-manifold, with associated Reeb vector field $X=X_\lambda$ and Reeb flow $\phi_t:N\to N$.
+We recall that the Reeb flow preserves the contact form, i.e.\ $\phi_t^*\lambda=\lambda$.
 A \emph{surface of section} for the Reeb vector field $X$ is a compact, orientable, immersed surface $\Sigma\looparrowright N$ satisfying the following two properties: \begin{itemize} \item (\emph{Boundary}) Every connected component of the boundary $\partial\Sigma$ is the covering map of a closed Reeb orbit, that is, a closed orbit of $X$.

-\item (\emph{Transversality}) The interior $\interior(\Sigma)$ is embedded into $N$ and is transverse to the Reeb vector field~$X$. \end{itemize} The transversality assumption implies that $d\lambda$ restricts to an area form on $\interior(\Sigma)$, and we orient $\Sigma$ so that such an area form is positive.
+\item (\emph{Transversality}) The interior $\interior(\Sigma)$ is embedded in $N\setminus\partial\Sigma$ and transverse to the Reeb vector field~$X$. \end{itemize} The transversality assumption implies that $d\lambda$ restricts to an area form on $\interior(\Sigma)$, and we orient $\Sigma$ so that such an area form is positive.
 By Stokes' theorem, $\Sigma$ must have non-empty boundary.
 We remark that, in the literature, the notion of surface of section is sometimes different than the one employed here: for instance, $\Sigma$ may be required to be embedded in $N$, and the induced orientation on the boundary $\partial\Sigma$ may be required to coincide with the orientation given by the Reeb vector field $X|_{\partial\Sigma}$.

 Following the classical approach pioneered by Poincar\'e and Birkhoff, surfaces of sections can be employed in order to reduce the study of a 3-dimensional flow to the study of a surface diffeomorphism; this requires one further condition, beyond the already mentioned transversality and boundary properties.
-A surface of section $\Sigma$ is called a \emph{Birkhoff section}\footnote{In the symplectic literature, Birkhoff sections are often called \emph{global surfaces of section}.} when it satisfies the following extra property: \begin{itemize} \item (\emph{Globality}) Every Reeb orbit intersects $\Sigma$ in uniformly bounded positive and negative time, i.e.\ there exists $T>0$ such that, for every $z\in N$, there exist $t_1\in[-T,0)$ and $t_2\in(0,T]$ such that $\phi_{t_1}(z)\in\Sigma$ and $\phi_{t_2}(z)\in\Sigma$. \end{itemize} The first return time to a Birkhoff section $\Sigma$ is the smooth function
+A surface of section $\Sigma$ is called a \emph{Birkhoff section} when it satisfies the following extra property: \begin{itemize} \item (\emph{Globality}) Every Reeb orbit intersects $\Sigma$ in uniformly bounded positive and negative time, i.e.\ there exists $T>0$ such that, for every $z\in N$, there exist $t_1\in[-T,0)$ and $t_2\in(0,T]$ such that $\phi_{t_1}(z)\in\Sigma$ and $\phi_{t_2}(z)\in\Sigma$. \end{itemize} The first return time to a Birkhoff section $\Sigma$ is the smooth function

 and the first return map (also called the Poincar\'e map) is the diffeomorphism

 Such a diffeomorphism is area preserving, i.e.\ $\psi^*d\lambda=d\lambda$.